jeffsang/edx-platform/docs/en_us/data/source/internal_data_formats/tracking_logs.rst

 Enrollment Event Types
 =========================

-These event types are fired by the server in response to user enrollment activities.
+These event types are fired by the server in response to course enrollment activities.

-* ``edx.course.enrollment.activated`` is fired when a user activates a new account.
+* ``edx.course.enrollment.activated`` is fired when a student enrolls in a course.

-* ``edx.course.enrollment.deactivated`` is fired when a user %%%.
+* ``edx.course.enrollment.deactivated`` is fired when a student unenrolls from a course.

-%%%TBD --- is this edX registration or course registration?

 **Event Source**: Server

 **History**: The enrollment event types were added on 03 Dec 2013.

 ..
-Alison: move to this table format, and identify these event and context fields as member fields.
+Alison: move other tables to this format, and identify these event and context fields as member fields.

 ``event`` **Member Fields**: